Contents

 Cages and Lockers

-There will be no permanent or long-term assignment of space in the cages.
-Space in the cages will be assigned in conjunction with space assignment in greenhouse, growth rooms and growth chambers.
+There will be no permanently assigned space in the cages.
+Space in the cages will be assigned in conjunction with space assignments in greenhouse, growth rooms, and growth chambers.
 Assignment of space in cages will be limited to the duration of the associated space assignment in one of the plant growth facilities.

 Chemical Storage Rooms

-These storage rooms will remain under control of the PGC Management Committee.
-Use of both the standard chemical storage room and toxic chemical room will be coordinated by the PGC Manager.
-Access to and use of these rooms will be through the PGC Manager by previous arrangement only.
+Chemical storage rooms are managed by the PGC.
+Use of both the standard chemical storage room and toxic chemical room will be coordinated by PGC Staff.
+Access to and use of these rooms will be through PGC Staff by arrangement only.
 Additional use conditions are stated elsewhere in this manual.

 Cabinets (Plant Processing)

-The locking cabinets in the plant processing area will remain under control of the PGC Manager.
+The locking cabinets in the plant processing area are for use after discussion with PGC Staff.

 Mechanical - Electrical - Custodial Rooms

-These rooms will remain under the control of Facilities Services.
-Generally, they are off limits to all PGC users.
+These rooms are managed by Facilities Services.
+Generally, they are off limits to all PGC users and Staff.

 Office and Shop